PostHog/posthog.com/contents/careers/marketer.md

 The core of our approach is to delight end users.
 It's not about executive dashboards and then a terrible interface for everyone else.
 It's the sense of power we give to the person on the ground, doing the actual work, every day.

 ## Our team:

 Our team is a combination of former CTOs and YC founders all turned developers, alongside some of the best developers from the world's largest tech companies who have the experience to help us handle scalability.

 Our [team](/handbook/company/team) is tiny but we live in 10 different countries.
 This diverse group looks pretty weird on paper, but it's magical.
 Apart from the fact most of them think [pineapple belongs on pizza](https://twitter.com/PostHogHQ/status/1319583079648923648).
 It doesn't.

 We take bets on people with less experience too - we are as willing to hire an unproven genius straight out of school as we are a seasoned veteran.

 We're all remote, and we've raised enough to pay top of market.
-[We’re are proudly backed](/handbook/strategy/investors) by some of the best VCs and Investors in the world, including YCombinator and 1984 VC.
+[We’re are proudly backed](/handbook/strategy/investors) by some of the best VCs and Investors in the world, such as YCombinator.

 ## Sold?
 Apply now
 Drop us a line and tell us: